 Your request is likely to be denied for “insufficient social funds” (“socially imbalanced requests”).
 If instead you give what others want, you are far more likely to get what you also want (“socially balanced requests”).

-2. To achieve popularity, social influence, and social power, give value, or develop the ability to give value:
+2. To achieve popularity, influence, and status, give value, or develop the ability to give value:

 People with lots of value to give are walking moneybags.
 Everyone wants them.

 And most people are willing to follow them and do as they ask since they know that the high-value person can pay them back handsomely -of course, they will rarely rationally think that way, but everyone subconsciously thinks that way-